filecoin-project/filecoin-docs/content/en/basics/project-and-community/ways-to-contribute/index.md

 ---
 title: "Ways to contribute"
 description: "How to contribute to Filecoin."
 lead: "So you want to contribute to Filecoin and the ecosystem?
-Here is a quick listing of things we need help with and how you can get started.
-Even if what you want to do is not listed here, we probably accept contributions for it!
+Here is a quick listing of things to which you can contribute and an overview on how you can get started.
+The community also welcomes other contributions - even if what you want to do is not yet listed here!
 If you're unsure, please open a issue."
 draft: false
 images: []
 type: docs